jferard/classwriter/README.md

-ClassWriter - A minimal Java bytecode writer.
+ClassWriter - A minimal JVM bytecode writer.
 Creates classes, methods, interfaces...

-Copyright (C) 2018 J. Férard <https://github.com/jferard>
+Copyright (C) 2018-2020 J. Férard <https://github.com/jferard>

-# Warning
+# Roadmap
-This project if currently on hold, since I'm totally overworked.
+I switched this project to Kotlin.
+Hence the doc below is out of date and should be rewritten.

+Here's a simple roadmap:

+* clean the code
+* make the code decompile (binary -> `Encoded`) and recompile (`Encoded` -> binary) every class of itself.
+* make the writer work
+* write the code with the writer.

 # General design
 There are families of objects: